-Bounty has a controlling interest in all these permits and is remapping regional seismic data sets attempting to image the principal structures in the region due to poor surface statics.
+In June 2018 Bounty took 100% control of all Rough Range permits and is re-mapping regional seismic data sets attempting to image the principal structures in the region.
+This is challenging due to poor surface statics.

-Seismic re-processing is planned for late 2018.
+Seismic re-processing is planned for 2019.